Yorisoft/puppet-purchase/scripts/newegg/README.md

 ### Testing

 When running the newegg bot multtiple times, its required that the last security code email be deleted.
-Currently working on having newegg bot do this.
+Currently working on having newegg bot do this automatically.

 ### FIXED!!!
 ***Update: March.6.2021***